vnkt2005/ansible/setup/Ansible Controller Machine Setup.md

     ```sh
     vagrant status
     ```
-10.Type the following command to connect to the controller virtual machine.
+10. Type the following command to connect to the controller virtual machine.
     ```sh
     vagrant ssh
     ```